-If you employed a household employee in 2004, you probably have to pay contributions to your state unemployment fund for 2004.
+If you employed a household employee in 2006, you probably have to pay contributions to your state unemployment fund for 2006.
 To find out if you do, contact your state unemployment tax agency right away.
+See page H-10 for some helpful contact information for each state.
 You should also find out if you need to pay or collect other state employment taxes or carry workers' compensation insurance.